IyLias/WorldsHardestGame/README.md

 -> arrange obstructs in stage 1 systematically

+-> decorate side of game screen (around Map) // like adding options or guide or something else

 -> add Treasure in Map and implement checkGameCLear()

 -> add more Stages at most 4 or 5